Broke Even Gambling? You Might Still Owe the IRS.

 Rather than picking a side, here is what different professionals have published:

-- Tax Notes uses Step-by-Step math and confirmed the 111% threshold
+- Step-by-StepTax Notes uses step-by-step math and confirmed the 111% threshold.

-- Foster Garvey provides detailed mathematical examples consistent with the Step-by-Step reading
+- Step-by-StepFoster Garvey provides detailed mathematical examples consistent with the step-by-step reading.

-- Ave Maria School of Law published an academic analysis using the Step-by-Step reading
+- Step-by-StepAve Maria School of Law published an academic analysis using the step-by-step reading.

-- Barnes Dennig CPA explicitly states the deduction is limited to “the lesser of 90% of your gambling losses or 90% of gambling gains,” consistent with the Lesser-Of reading
+- Lesser-OfBarnes Dennig CPA explicitly states the deduction is limited to “the lesser of 90% of your gambling losses or 90% of gambling gains,” consistent with the lesser-of reading.

-- Jones Walker LLP flags the ambiguity directly, noting “a lack of clarity as to which limitation on losses would apply first.”
+- Flags ambiguityJones Walker LLP flags the ambiguity directly, noting “a lack of clarity as to which limitation on losses would apply first.”
 They recommend monitoring for IRS guidance rather than committing to either interpretation.

 So are gambling losses deductible?
 Yes, but as the experts above have shown, the new law limits the deduction to 90% of losses, and how that applies in practice is still being debated.
 While they work it out, one thing is not in dispute: the IRS expects you to keep detailed records of your gambling activity.

-What the IRS Expects You to Track
+What the IRS expects you to track

 According to IRS Topic 419 and IRS Publication 529, your gambling diary needs to include:

-- The date and type of each wager or gambling activity
+- The date and type of each wager

-- The name and address of the gambling establishment
+- The name and address of the establishment

 - The names of other people present with you